Copyright © November 6, 2017

 - “A civil magistrate may be a good subject, a good magistrate, in respect of civil or moral goodness, which thousands want; and where it is, it is commendable and beautiful, though godliness, which is infinitely more beautiful, be wanting, and which is only proper to the Christian state, the commonweal of Israel, the true church the holy nation, Ephes. ii.; 1 Pet. ii” (Id., p.
 212).

-God, through the Apostle Paul, described what a church is to be.
-A church is a local autonomous body of believers; and, as such, it is a holy temple for the habitation of God through the Spirit (Ep.
-2.21, 22); is “one flesh” with Christ (Ep.
+God, through the Apostle Paul, described what a church under Christ is to be: a local autonomous body of believers; and, as such, a holy temple for the habitation of God through the Spirit (Ep.
+2.21, 22); “one flesh” with Christ (Ep.
 5.30, 31); and espoused to Him as a chaste virgin to one Husband (2 Co.
 11.2-4).
 A church, under God, owes no allegiance to any tribunal in the universe, except to that of the Lord Jesus Christ unless she willingly and wrongly places herself under the jurisdiction of another (Mt.
 16.13-18), and is the body of Christ of which He is the Head (Ep.
 1.22, 23).

 The new creature in Christ is a spiritual being who is instructed by God to walk in the Spirit.
 “Except a man be born again, he cannot see the kingdom of God” (John 3.3).
 “Except a man be born of water and of the Spirit he cannot enter the kingdom of God” (Jn.
 3.5).
 John the Baptist said, “I indeed baptize you with water, but he shall baptize you with the Holy Ghost.”
 (Mk.
 1.8.
 See also, Mt.
 3.11 and Lk.
 3.16).
 “That which is born of the flesh is flesh; and that which is born of the Spirit is spirit” (Jn.
 3.6).
 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (1 Co.
 5.17).
 The Word of God instructs the believer as to his walk: